Chicken Bone Broth

-Bone broth made with chicken feet is thick, gelatinous and nutrient dense.
-It is really inexpensive and could not be easier to make.
+Bone broth made with chicken feet is thick, gelatinous, and nutrient-dense.
+It is inexpensive and could not be easier to make.
+For your convenience, we have included directions for the slow cooker and Instant Pot!

-Chicken bone broth can be used like you would chicken stock.
-A rich, flavorful base for soups and stews such as chicken noodle soup or even as a hot beverage.
-I’ve started to replace a cup of coffee with chicken bone broth in the morning.
+Chicken bone broth can be used like chicken stock.
+It is a rich, flavorful base for soups and stews, such as chicken noodle soup, or even as a hot beverage.
+I’ve started replacing a cup of coffee with chicken bone broth in the morning.

 Chicken Bone Broth Ingredients

-- Chicken Feet - 1 pound of chicken feet that have their skin removed.
-If the skin is still on, they will be a yellow color and you would need to remove that before you use them.
-Remove the skins by boiling them in water for about 10 minutes, allow them to cool and then peel and scrub that yellow skin off of the feet.
-Also, you don't have to clip the nails off or do anything like that just make sure that the feet are clean.
+• Chicken Feet: You will need about 1 pound of chicken feet with the skin removed.
+If the skin is still on, the feet will be yellow, and you will need to remove them before you use them.
+Remove the skins by boiling the feet in water for about 10 minutes, allowing them to cool, and then peeling and scrubbing the yellow skin off of the feet.
+There is no need to clip the nails off or do anything like that; just make sure that the feet are clean.

-- Aromatics - carrots, celery and onions.
-Wash these, cut them into large pieces and just throw them in because we're going to strain those later anyway.
+• Aromatics: Carrots, celery, and onions give the bone broth a delicious flavor.
+Wash these, cut them into large pieces, and just throw them in because we're going to strain those later anyway.
 A red onion will give the bone broth a darker color than a white onion.

-- Seasonings - a couple of bay leaves and also a little salt and pepper.
-You can adjust the salt level after the bone broth is finished cooking.
+• Seasonings: You'll use a couple of bay leaves and a little salt and pepper.
+After the bone broth is finished cooking, you can adjust the salt level.

-- Apple Cider Vinegar - helps to draw out more nutrients during the cooking process.
+• Apple Cider Vinegar: This acid helps draw out more nutrients during cooking.

 How to make chicken bone broth with chicken feet

-It's easy to make bone broth in the slow cooker or the Instant Pot.
-The longer the bone broth cooks for, the deeper the flavor and color will be.
+Making bone broth in the slow cooker or the Instant Pot is easy.
+The longer the broth cooks, the deeper the flavor and color will be.

 Slow Cooker Directions

-I personally like to make chicken feet bone broth in the slow cooker when I have time because the flavor and color is so amazingly rich!
-FYI ...
-The color of this bone broth is darker than the one cooked in the Instant Pot because I used a red onion instead of a yellow onion.
+I personally like to make chicken feet bone broth in the slow cooker when I have time because the flavor and color are so amazingly rich!
+FYI, the color of this bone broth is darker than the one cooked in the Instant Pot because I used a red onion instead of a yellow onion.

-Place the ingredients into the slow cooker making sure not to overfill with water, about 8 cups.
+Place the ingredients into the slow cooker, making sure not to overfill it with water, about 8 cups.
 The slow cooker shouldn’t be more than ¾ full.
 Allow the bone broth to simmer on LOW for 24 hours.

 Instant Pot Directions

-In a 6 quart Instant Pot, toss in the ingredients and then fill the liner up to the MAX FILL line with water.
-In my case I used about somewhere between 10 and 12 cups.
-Put the lid on remembering to make sure that the rubber seal is set in place really properly beforehand.
+In a 6-quart Instant Pot, toss in the ingredients and then fill the liner up to the MAX FILL line with water.
+In my case, I used about 10 to 12 cups.
+Put the lid on, remembering to make sure that the rubber seal is set in place really properly beforehand.
 Cook on HIGH pressure for 2 hours.

 Straining the bone broth